Tipping In Lanzarote

 Hotels

-There’s no real rule of thumb, but here’s what we tend to do when travelling: If someone takes our cases up to the room, we generally give them a Euro per case, if a barman or watiress has looked after us well, we’ll give them €5 or even €10 when we leave, if it’s been really special, and we leave our loose change – up to €5 – for the person who cleans the room.
+There’s no real rule of thumb, but here’s what we tend to do when travelling: If someone takes our cases up to the room, we generally give them a Euro per case, if a barman or watiress has looked after us well, we’ll give them €5 or even €10 when we leave, if it’s been really special, and we generally leave a tip, the size of which depends on the length of stay – for the person who cleans the room.

 Taxis